 This course has optional live sessions (e.g. webinars, synchronous activities).

 ASO reserves the right to make changes to the required material list as received by the instructor before the course starts.

 - Deshpande, D. (nd).
 On Entrepreneurship and Impact

 A pdf of the textbook will be made available via the course in onQ.

 - Osterwalder, Al, and Y Pigneur (2010).
 Business Model Generation.
 Wiley Publishing

 A free, online version of the book can be accessed via the Library.

-Note: if purchasing this book from alternative sources, please ensure that you purchase the correct edition (2010).
+Note: Please ensure that you purchase the correct edition (2010).